luxonis/depthai-docs-website/FAQ.md

 metaout | metaout, previewout | 300
 metaout | left, right, depth_sipp, metaout, previewout | 300

-## Is it Possible to uUe the RGB camera and/or the Stereo Pair as a Regular UVC camera?
+## Is it Possible to Use the RGB camera and/or the Stereo Pair as a Regular UVC Camera?

 Yes, but currently not on our roadmap.